Rethink-Rx

 What is Sickle Cell Anemia?

-Sickle Cell Anemia is a type of inherited disorder that affects the hemoglobin in the red blood cells.
-It is caused by an abnormal form of hemoglobin called Hemoglobin S, which causes the red blood cells to become distorted and curved into a sickle-shape.
-As a result, these cells are unable to effectively transport oxygen throughout the body, leading to a host of health problems such as anemia and organ damage.
+Sickle Cell Anemia is an inherited disorder that affects hemoglobin in red blood cells.
+It is caused by an abnormal form of hemoglobin called Hemoglobin S, which distorts red blood cells into a sickle shape.
+As a result, these cells are unable to effectively transport oxygen throughout the body, leading to a host of health problems, including anemia and organ damage.

 Sickle Cell Anemia Causes

 Other causes of sickle cell anemia include mutations in the HBB gene or other genes involved in red blood cell production.
-These mutations cause abnormal red blood cells with defective hemoglobin, which can cause anemia and other health problems.
+These mutations result in abnormal red blood cells with defective hemoglobin, leading to anemia and other health problems.
 In rare cases, sickle cell anemia can result from exposure to certain chemicals or drugs that affect red blood cell production.

 Symptoms of Sickle Cell Anemia